Table of Content

 - Make sure to add CTA tabs like “click to call”, “ get directions”, “download coupons”, etc. Ensure that your viewers are prompted to take instant actions on viewing the ad.

-- Set up metrics for evaluating the success (reach, clicks, click ration, cost per click, conversions, conversion to leads, foot traffic, sales, etc).
-To do this, it will be required to track user actions in terms of coupon claims, phone calls, footfall, etc.
+- Set up metrics for evaluating the success (reach, clicks, click ration, cost per click, conversions, conversion to leads, traffic volume, etc).
+Some of these terms are not just game-changers in the world of content and SEO case studies, they are equally vital for the digital advertising sector.
+To assess these figures, it will be required to track user actions in terms of coupon claims, phone calls, footfall, etc.

 - Mark out the places where your target customers will be at a specific time and define the radius around your building.